Working with DBFields

 Designer then creates a summary with the default name "Function_DBFieldName" in the current catalog.
 The summary is also available under the Summaries node in the Data panel.
 You can drag it to use in the report.

-You can add conditional formats to DBFields in a report, then when a specified condition is fulfilled, Logi Report Engine applies the format defined on the condition to the field values automatically.
+You can add conditional formatting to DBFields in a report, then in the report result, the field values that meet a specified condition automatically apply the formatting you define for the condition.
 This is very useful to highlight values that users may need to act on at runtime.

 - Select the DBField and then do one of the following: